msupply-foundation/msupply_docs/pdf/Readme.md

 ### Creating PDFs with PrinceXML

+1. run `Zola build --drafts`
+2. Copy the output `public/pdf/omsupply-pages-en/index.html` to this folder and rename "mSupply_html_files_en.txt"
-Navigate to this folder, then run:
+2. Navigate to this folder, then run:

 #### French